arilaen/dashboard-poc/README.md

 ## Created with

 - Isomorphic React + Redux
-- Node + Koa
+- Koa for rendering pages server side
-- Babel/ES6
+- Babel + ES6
 - Webpack
-- Passport for Github/Google/Harvest integration
+- (Passport for Github/Google/Harvest integration - may be replaced)